Policy last updated

 Performance and career development

-The department is committed to developing capabilities of all its employees.
-Tools and resources are available to support principals/managers and employees to support every career journey.
+The department is committed to developing capabilities of all its staff.
+Tools and resources are available to support principals/managers and staff to support every career journey.

-Workplace adjustment should be considered when required to enable employee performance and career development.
+Workplace adjustment should be considered when required to enable staff member performance and career development.
 For example, how a Performance and Development Plan (PDP) is approached, its timing, and what is considered suitable progression.

 Retention